ankraft/ACME-oneM2M-CSE-mkdocs/docs/plugins/PluginManager.md

 ## Accessing Plugin Information and Modules

-The `PluginManager` provides a convenient way to access the runtime information of loaded plugins.
+The [PluginManager](https://api.acmecse.net/acme.helpers.PluginManager.PluginManager.html){target="_new"} provides a convenient way to access the runtime information of loaded plugins.
 This includes the ability to get the Python module, but also other information such as a plugin's name and its associated plugin class.
 This can be useful for introspection or for dynamically loading additional resources from the plugin's module.

-The `PluginManager` is a singleton and can therefore be accessed from anywhere in the codebase.
+The [PluginManager](https://api.acmecse.net/acme.helpers.PluginManager.PluginManager.html){target="_new"} is a singleton and can therefore be accessed from anywhere in the codebase.

 Plugin information can be accessed through the `pluginManager.<PluginName>` property, where `<PluginName>` is the name of the plugin module (i.e., the filename without the `.py` extension).